SaraFreitas-dev/42-Python-ExamShell-Rank03/README.md

 A Python-based **ExamShell simulator** inspired by the new 42 School Common Core Rank 03 exam, combined with a collection of organized solutions grouped by difficulty level.

-Unlike most Rank 03 repositories that only provide solutions, this project includes a complete terminal-based exam simulator designed to reproduce the workflow, progression, and pressure of the actual exam environment.

 ---

 # 🚀 Quick Start